MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-faq.md

 ### If dual-write solutions are installed in Dataverse, can I uninstall them?

 Dual-write solutions are managed solutions that can be uninstalled.
 However, when a managed solution is uninstalled, all components in the solution are deleted.
-Any data that is stored in the components is also deleted.
+Any data that's stored in the components is also deleted.
 For more information, see [Maintain managed solutions](/powerapps/developer/common-data-service/maintain-managed-solutions).

 ### I have data in both a customer engagement app and a finance and operations app, and I bootstrap my existing data in the customer engagement app.
 If my data isn't currently aligned, can I specify a master source for the initialization run, so that all differences are applied to the target?